-Connecticut Tax Developments

-July 2008

-2008 MID-YEAR LEGISLATIVE, REGULATORY AND CASE LAW REVIEW

-We are pleased to publish our review of Connecticut tax developments occurring during the first six months of 2008, including summaries of tax legislation enacted by the Connecticut General Assembly during the 2008 regular and special June sessions, regulatory pronouncements published by the Connecticut Department of Revenue Services ("DRS") and decisions rendered by Connecticut courts.
+Connecticut-Tax Developments December 2008 2008 LEGISLATIVE, REGULATORY AND CASE LAW REVIEW We are pleased to publish our review of Connecticut tax developments in 2008, including summaries of tax legislation enacted by the Connecticut General Assembly during the 2008 regular and special June, August and November sessions, regulatory pronouncements published by the Connecticut Department of Revenue Services ("DRS") and decisions rendered by Connecticut courts.
+Although numerous versions of tax reform legislation were considered by the General Assembly, the deteriorating state budget situation led to a stalemate preventing the passage of all but a small group of tax-related bills.
+The recent turmoil in the world's stock markets, and its impact on tax revenues in Connecticut, caused the Governor to call a special session of the General Assembly to enact extraordinary revenue measures such as a state tax amnesty program to be conducted during May and June in 2009, and an authorization for municipalities to conduct local property tax amnesty programs on or before December 31, 2009.

-IN SUMMARY:

-CORPORATION BUSINESS TAX SALES AND USE TAX PERSONAL INCOME TAX PROPERTY TAX MISCELLANEOUS TAXES AND ISSUES ADMINISTRATIVE PRONOUNCEMENTS Although numerous versions of tax reform legislation were considered by the General Assembly, the deteriorating state budget situation led to a stalemate preventing the passage of all but a small group of tax-related bills.
-Legislation enacted during the June special session provided relief from an increase in the petroleum products gross earnings tax, but also extended again what initially was intended to be a "temporary" increase in the municipal real estate conveyance tax.
 Connecticut taxpayers are well-advised to monitor closely Connecticut's budget situation, as economic pressures have resulted in the passage of business-unfriendly tax legislation in neighboring states, such as forced combined reporting.
 Suffice it to say, the 2009 budget-setting legislative session is likely to be very interesting.
 Please note that the descriptions contained herein are only summaries: the application of a change in tax law to your business or to you, individually, may be impacted by tax law provisions not included in our summary that are nevertheless applicable to your particular facts and circumstances.
-We encourage you to contact any member of the State and Local Taxation Practice Group if you have any guestions: Alan E. Lieberman alieberman@goodwin.com (860) 251-5801 Glenn G. Rybacki grybacki@goodwin.com (860) 251-5558 Todd D. Doyle tdoyle@goodwin.com (860) 251-5807 Louis B. Schatz lschatz@goodwin.com (860) 251-5838 Raymond J. Casella rcasella@goodwin.com (860) 251-5808 Ryan V. Leichsenring rleichsenring@goodwin.com (860) 251-5101
+We encourage you to contact any member of the State and Local Taxation Practice Group if you have any questions: Alan E. Lieberman alieberman@goodwin.com (860) 251-5801 Glenn G. Rybacki grybacki@goodwin.com (860) 251-5558 Todd D. Doyle tdoyle@goodwin.com (860) 251-5807 Louis B. Schatz lschatz@goodwin.com (860) 251-5838 Raymond J. Casella rcasella@goodwin.com (860) 251-5808 Ryan V. Leichsenring rleichsenring@goodwin.com (860) 251-5101